 - Easy to make it more or less spicy

-- Makes 4 delicious servings
+- Makes 4 delicious servings.
+Noodle dishes are my favorite!

 - Prawns/Shrimp: I use fresh prawns that already had the head and tail removed and the shell and intestinal tract removed purely for convenience sake to save time during the week.
 Check out the recipe notes below for using frozen prawns and for using fresh prawns with tails on